satori-com/satori-rtm-sdk-c/README.md

  * It does not lock you into using any threading or event loop framework, but is ready to be used in any of those
  * Does not allocate memory dynamically.
 All message processing is done in-place
  * Has less features than other Satori SDKs, e.g. it has no auto-reconnection
- * Is likely to be used as a base for building higher-level SDKs (see ios-framework for example)
+ * Is likely to be used as a base for building higher-level SDKs (see ios-wrapper for example)

 Build
 =====